 Poppy craft day

-If you can knit, felt or crochet, you are invited to help make 2000 poppies for an installation to commemorate the WWI Armistice Day Centenary in November.
-We have already received nearly 850 poppies, so huge thanks to those who have given their time (and talent) towards this very special project.
+If you can knit, felt or crochet, you are invited to help make 5000 poppies for an installation to commemorate the WWI Armistice Day Centenary (11 November 2018).
+We have already received over 4000 poppies, so huge thanks to those who have given their time (and talent) towards this very special project.

 If you want to be involved but are unable to attend, you are welcome to make poppies at home.
 Patterns are available at both libraries, as well as the Museum and the Gallery.
-You can also go online to find a pattern/designs of your choosing – any size, any shade of red – the only requirement is that the finished product be a Flanders-style poppy.
-When completed, just drop them off at one of the above locations by Friday, 26 October.
-Donations of red or black 8-ply wool and small buttons would also be appreciated.
-The Poppy Project began as a small personal tribute by two Australian women, and has become an international phenomenon, showing respect for, and remembrance of those who have served in all wars, conflicts and peacekeeping operations, their families and their communities.
+You can also go online to find patterns/designs of your choosing – any size, any shade of red – the only requirement is that the finished product be a Flanders-style poppy.
+When completed, just drop them off at the Library, Gallery or Museum by Friday, 26 October.
+Donations of red or black 8-ply yarn and small black buttons would also be appreciated.
+The Poppy Project began as a small personal tribute by two Australian women and has become an international phenomenon, showing respect for, and remembrance of, those who have served in all wars, conflicts and peacekeeping operations, their families and their communities.

 Page ID: 110419